dcorderoch/LEDMatrix-VGA/documentation.md

 ### Challenges faced on Development

+Programming and debugging kernel modules present the challenge of potentially crashing the module at best, and up to breaking a computer's operating system, so extreme care should be taken when loading kernel modules that contain functions one is not familiar with, initially during the development of this project, the module crashed and the computer had to be rebooted to completely clear the resources allocated by the module.

+Besides that, working with hardware presents its own risks, as a connection to the wrong pin can be as "harmless" as setting a memory register to the wrong value, or more serious damage, like burning components, or even render a computer unusable, as well as potentially having unhelpful documentation, datasheets with little usable information, or plain strange defaults (of which one was encountered, because the registers of the memory of the HT16K33 don't have a logical mapping to the LEDs on the matrix, though it may be because the same Micro Controller is used for different models of LED matrices).

+Ployglot programming presents its own set of challenges, as APIs aren't always well defined or documented for certain combinations of Languages, using functionality implemented in C from Javascript was an interesting but not easy task.

+And in general, software projects whose source code-bases get larger and larger as the complexity of the implemented version increases can become unmanagable if care is not taken to maintain the source code architecture.

 - - - - - -
 ## Conclusions and Recommendations
 - - - - - -

+Device Driver programming presents a fascinating, but challenging task, and its integration with other software components can be fun and rewarding, but a really large knowledgebase is needed in order to properly accomplish it, and this knowledge is not easy to acquire, as the kernel changes very rapidly, and documentation can become obsolete very quickly, as well as there being great differences between userspace application programming, and kernel programming, a good understanding of the requirements of any software, or non-software project can be the difference between a failed and a successful project, so all efforts on getting to understand the requirements, as well as desired results and restrictions is a great investment in the development of any project.

 - - - - - -
 ## References